Inference in generalized linear models with robustness to misspecified variances: Multivariate test

 \citet[Section 4]{Hemerik.etal:2020} derived a generalization of the sign-flipped effective score test statistic, as follows.
 Noting that the effective score is now a $d$-dimensional vector $S(F)=(S^1(\obsFlip),\dots,S^d(\obsFlip))^T$, an asymptotically exact $\alpha$-level test can be constructed by using the idea of the nonparametric combination methodology \citep{pesarin2001}.
 The test statistic takes the form

 where $M$ is any non-zero matrix.
 Usually $M$ is chosen to be a symmetric matrix, and in general this choice influences the distribution of the power between the alternatives (see \cite{Hemerik.etal:2020} for details).
-The inverse of an estimate of the effective Fisher information of $\beta$, if available, is a common choice for $M$.
+A common choice for $M$ is the inverse of an estimate of the effective Fisher information of $\beta$, if available.

 As in Section \ref{sect:standardized}, we can improve control of type I error by standardizing the score vector.
 Indeed, the same reasoning of Theorem \ref{prop:standard} applies, showing that the sign-flip standardized score vector is finite sample second-moment null-invariant.
 The definition of the test is analogous by noting that now is a $d \times d$ matrix and hence the standardized score